-Section XV Deadline: The Grantee agrees that the project for which this grant has been made shall be completed no later than (Agreement expiration date).
+Section XV Deadline: The Grantee agrees that the project for which this grant has been made shall be completed no later than [2 years from date of award].
 Expenses incurred prior to the date of the grant award or after the Agreement expiration date shall not be eligible for reimbursement.